ErpNetDocs/tech/concepts/erp-Instances.md

 The Query Tool is a simple Postman-like tool for querying the database.
 It does not have the visual building abilities of the Query Builder.
 However, it can represent all possible REST requests and is very simple to use.

-##### NOTE
+> [!NOTE]

-The Query Tool is the default tool, which is used to represent queries in forum posts, tickets, etc.
+> The Query Tool is the default tool, which is used to represent queries in forum posts, tickets, etc.

 To access the Query Tool for DEMODB, go to: